THE SCIENCE OF MUSIC HOME PAGE (HSI2013)

 Open Book here means you could access your course materials (only lecture notes, tutorials and/or any personal notes on same subject) stored on any electronic device (such as your laptop or ipad) or on hard copy.
 There will not be any formula sheet given.
 Make sure you can easily have access to information such as keyboard arrangement, scale chart, etc. since memorisation is not necessary.

-Take note that browsing of the Internet and any form of communication using any of your mobile or electronic device(s) are STRICTLY FORBIDDEN.
+Take note that browsing of the Internet and any form of communication using any of your mobile or electronic device(s) are STRICTLY PROHIBITED.
 Any cases of cheating will be reported directly to the University Disciplinary Board.

 Both the Mid-Term and End-of-Term Tests are within scheduled lecture slots.